 - Education and Events

 - Professional Conduct

 - Legislative Advocacy

 - Montgomery County

 REALTORS® are required by the National Association of REALTORS® to complete ethics training of not less than 2 hours, 30 minutes of instructional time within two-year cycles.
 While the local association is charged with administering each cycle, the training must meet specific learning objectives and criteria established by the National Association of REALTORS®.
-The current two-year cycle will end Dec.
-31, 2018.
+The current three-year cycle will end Dec.
+31, 2021.

 |Get ahead of the curve!

 Take NAR's online Code of Ethics Class NOW!